rbaliwal00/rbaliwal00/README.md

 ## I'm a Student and a Developer!

-- 🌱 I’m currently learning everything since I am a student🤣
+- 🌱 I’m currently learning Spring Framework
-- 🥅 2020 Goals: To grab some cool Internships
+- 🥅 2021 Goals: To grab some cool Internships / Participate in some Hackathons
-- ⚡ Fun fact: I love to draw and play any kind of sports(cricket/basketball)
+- ⚡ Fun fact: I love to draw and play any kind of sports(table tennis/basketball)

 ### Connect with me: